F31.64 – Bipolar disorder, current episode mixed, severe, with psychotic features

 • The difference between F31.64 and F31.63 is that this code considers the presence of psychotic features wherein the patient experiences symptoms like delusions, hallucinations, and disturbed/confused thoughts.

-• Bipolar disorder is a mental health condition causing severe mood swings in patients, changes in behavior, and fluctuations in energy/activity levels.
+• Bipolar disorder, also known as manic depressive illness, is a mental health condition causing severe mood swings in patients, changes in behavior, and fluctuations in energy/activity levels.

 • To classify a bipolar disorder as a mixed episode, the patient must experience symptoms of both a manic episode, characterized by elevated moods such as joy and delight, and depressive episodes, which predominantly manifest as low moods including sadness and hopelessness.